unrouted/disty/README.md

 # distribd

-A simple replicated docker registry cluster. `distribd` is like [distribution](https://github.com/docker/distribution/) instance running in local file system mode, but nodes can form a cluster and replicate images amongst themselves.
+A simple replicated docker registry cluster. `distribd` is like a [distribution](https://github.com/docker/distribution/) instance running in local file system mode, but nodes can form a cluster and replicate images amongst themselves.
 The nodes can tolerate outages as long as there is a quorum.

 :exclamation: `distribd` is currently still in Alpha. :exclamation: